cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      Flash animation).

 e) The Flash applications:
-   - "Rijndael Animation" (visualizes the AES encryption method),
+   - Rijndael Animation (visualizes the AES encryption method),
-   - "Rijndael Inspector" (visualizes the changes in the state matrix after each step of each round of AES), and
+   - Rijndael Inspector (visualizes the changes in the state matrix after each step of each round of AES),
+   - S/MIME Demonstration and
-   - "Enigma" (visualizes the WW2 crypto machine Enigma).
+   - Enigma (visualizes the WW2 crypto machine Enigma).

 f) The Authorware application "NT" (Number Theory) introduces elementary number theory and visualizes many of the methods and concepts, which